NateEag/.emacs.d/readme.rst

 in graphical environments.

-After a naive search for the perfect editor in my early twenties (I narrowly avoided wasting years writing one), in 2009 I decided to learn Emacs, since I knew some of its shortcuts fairly well, and I needed to learn something well.
+After a naive search for the perfect editor in my early twenties (I narrowly avoided wasting years writing one), in 2009 I decided to learn Emacs well, since I knew a lot of its shortcuts and had decided to stick with an editor.

 A year or two into the project, I realized my dream editor had been sitting in my lap all along, if only I'd tried to learn it.